-B.M. in Music Education – Provides students excellent training to teach vocal and instrumental music in elementary and secondary schools.
+The degree provides students excellent training to teach vocal and instrumental music in elementary and secondary schools.
 A feature unique to our music education curriculum is the countless hours of field experience, beginning in the first semester of study, that students receive throughout their coursework.
 Upon completion of the degree, graduates have met all requirements to sit the exam for licensure to teach in public schools in Colorado.
 The program is comprehensively structured to allow for continued study at the graduate level.

-B.M. in Music Therapy – prepares the student for a career using music for restoration, maintenance, or improvement in mental and/or physical health.
+The degree prepares the student for a career using music for restoration, maintenance, or improvement in mental and/or physical health.
 Music therapists generally work with other health care professionals to create interdisciplinary programs for improving their clients’ well-being.
 The music therapy curriculum includes a strong emphasis in music, the neurosciences, and psychology.
 Colorado State University is the only university in the central Rocky Mountain region providing undergraduate or graduate education in music therapy.

-B.A. in Music – allows students to study music within the larger context of a liberal arts education.
-The degree is provides a strong emphasis in applied music, theory, and music literature with a concentration in another academic area.
+The B.A. in Music allows students to study music within the larger context of a liberal arts education.
+The degree provides a strong emphasis in applied music, theory, and music literature with a concentration in another academic area.
 For example, the student, in addition to the music core, has the option of studying business, history, foreign languages, or any other area offered by the University.
 Graduates have a broad background that prepares them for various employment opportunities or graduate school.

-Music Minor – allows students to take applied instruction (lessons), and supporting studies in music theory and history.
+The minor allows students to take applied instruction (lessons), and supporting studies in music theory and history.
 The minor degree plan is rounded out with ensemble participation and music electives.

-Minor in Arts Leadership and Administration - courses integrate an arts management curriculum into the performing and visual arts at Colorado State University.
-Recognizing that success in the arts is being redefined, courses provide visual and performing arts majors the skills required to thrive in a 21st century job market.
-For more information about the program click here.
+The LEAP minor integrates an arts management curriculum into the performing and visual arts at Colorado State University.
+Recognizing that success in the arts is being redefined, courses provide visual and performing arts majors the skills required to thrive in a 21st century job market. leap.colostate.edu